 So what does this mean for a password or PIN lock on your phone?
 A few key things.

 First, the government cannot search your phone without your explicit permission.
 To repeat what I said in my previous article, never give this voluntarily.
 Absent that permission, police must establish probable cause to search your phone.
-Once they have probable cause to believe there is evidence of a specific crime on your phone, they must also specify what specifically they intend to find by searching your phone.
+They must specify to a reasonable degree of particularity what they expect to find by searching your phone.
 They can’t just go on a fishing expedition.

 Note that I haven’t mentioned the password or PIN lock.
 Because in the end it’s largely immaterial.
-It’s merely a hindrance that ensures the police can demonstrate probable cause to search the phone, and demonstrate through some other evidence or testimony what they expect to find.
+It’s merely a hindrance.

 In the case of a man recently sentenced to 180 days for contempt for refusing to give up his iPhone password, the police were specific in what they expect to find: pictures documenting the injuries to a child the person was accused of abusing.
 So long as police can show some independent evidence supporting their assertion the pictures exist, such as testimony from another person, then they have probable cause and the Court can rightly compel the production of those pictures.